 For so long the ‘Cinderella’ service, repairs and maintenance is experiencing a new dawn.
-CIH has been helping to drive this new emphasis on the service, which is consistently rated by tenants as the most important landlord service they receive, through the development of our new Repairs Charter, launched at our Annual Conference and Exhibition in Manchester in June 2012.
+CIH has been helping to drive this new emphasis on the service, which is consistently rated by tenants as the most important landlord service they receive, through the development of our repairs charter.

 Why do we need a repairs charter?